 (b) X Spraying applies fertilizer to orchards owned by Farmer A. The sales invoice provided to Farmer A by X Spraying reflects a "lump sum" amount with no segregation of charges for the fertilizer and the application.
 When reporting its tax liability, X Spraying would report the total charge under the service B&O tax classification.
 X Spraying must also remit retail sales or use tax upon the purchase of the fertilizer.
 The entire amount charged by X Spraying is for horticultural services, and X Spraying is considered the consumer of the fertilizer.

-(Reseller permits).
+.
 Z Flying's purchase of the pesticides is a purchase for resale and not subject to the retail sales tax.
-Even though resale certificates are no longer used after December 31, 2009, they must be kept on file by Z Flying for five years from the date of last use or December 31, 2014.
+Even though resale certificates are no longer used after December 31, 2009, they must be kept on file by Z Flying for five years from the date of last use or December 31, 2014, whichever first occurs.

 [Statutory Authority: RCW 82.32.300